George Greer (baseball)

 George Edward Greer (born October 18, 1946) is an American baseball coach.
 He has served as the hitting coach for the St. Louis Cardinals of Major League Baseball (MLB) and was a head coach in college baseball for the Davidson Wildcats and Wake Forest Demon Deacons.
+He is currently the hitting instructor for the High Point Rockers of the independent Atlantic League.

 Playing career

 Greer was raised in Westerly, Rhode Island, and graduated from Westerly High School, where he was named an All-State baseball player.
 He attended the University of Connecticut, where he played college baseball for the Connecticut Huskies.
 While at Connecticut, Greer played collegiate summer baseball for three seasons (1965–1967) with the Chatham Anglers of the Cape Cod Baseball League (CCBL) and was named a league all-star in 1965 and 1966.

 Greer played as a right fielder for the United States national baseball team at the 1967 Pan American Games, hosted by Winnipeg.
 In the deciding game for the gold medal, Greer drove in the winning run as the U.S. defeated Cuba, 2–1.

 Greer was selected by the Cardinals in the 1968 Major League Baseball draft, and played in the Cardinals system for four years, reaching Triple-A with the Tulsa Oilers in 1971.